Sedatives and hypnotic drugs are prescribed to produce drowsiness and to promote sleep

 the symptoms of anxiety.
 Anxiolytics are not "minor tranquilizers".

 Insomnia is one of the most common complaints people present to their doctors, but from a medical standpoint, it can be difficult to address.
 If insomnia cannot be treated with non-drug therapies, the use of sleep medications may be helpful.
 These medicines are almost always prescribed only for short times.
 They tend to disrupt natural sleep patterns.
 Prolonged use of sleeping pills can result in tolerance and physical dependence.There may be an increased risk of cancer from long-term use, although this connection is not clear.
 More tips on taking sleeping aids.

 Insomnia is a problem for many people, and there are many different ways to attack it, such as through exercise and changing the patient’s sleeping patterns.
 Another option for management is via pharmaceuticals, both over-the-counter (OTC) and prescription.
 OTC medications tend to be used for infrequent and/or mild cases of insomnia, whereas prescription drugs are usually used for chronic and moderate-to-severe situations.
 Physicians have the freedom to prescribe all sorts of different medicinces, including those that are "off-label" for sleep disorders.

-Prescription drugs for insomnia sell at the rate of $1.85 billion per year in the United States (2011 numbers per Wall St. Journal.).
+Prescription drugs for insomnia sell at the rate of over a billion dollars per year in the United States (2011 numbers per Wall St. Journal.).
 Although there are branded drugs such as Lunesta and Ambien, which tend to be expensive, most patients are given lower priced generic medications.

 The challenge for the drug developers is always to maximize sleep, minimize side effects and residual effects that produce sleep inertia, and improve (or at least not degrade) sleep architecture.
 Researchers today are excited about drugs that address different neurotransmitter systems – not just the old benzodiazepine system.
 The hope is that the new drugs will have less addiction potential and improve sleep quality by increasing the amount of time the person spends in deep sleep every night.